tpunt/pht/README.md

 $thread->join();
 ```

-So with this approach to thread, only the given built-in data structures need to be safely passed around.
+So with this approach to threading, only the given built-in data structures need to be safely passed around between threads.

+This means that the serialisation points to be aware of are:
+ - The arguments being passed to `Thread::addTask()` and `FileThread::__construct()`
+ - The values being placed into the ITC-based data structures

 See also the [examples](https://github.com/tpunt/pht/tree/master/examples) folder.